Which, if I’m being honest has served me well as an entrepreneur!

-By th end of the year, my business was location independent and I was helping OTs around the world with a special interest in women's health, to navigate the world of business and online marketing with confidence.
+By the end of the year, my business was officially location independent and I was helping OTs around the world with a special interest in women's health.
+My coaching programs were growing, my team was evolving and my confidence continued to grow.

-It's been anything but easy but I’ve surrounded myself with mentors, teachers and supports that truly see me for who I am: Someone that's a work in progress and trying to follow my heart, showing up in this crazy world as an authentic version of myself.
+This road has been anything but easy but I’ve surrounded myself with mentors, coaches and supports that truly see me for who I am: Someone that's a work in progress and trying to follow my heart, showing up in this crazy world as an authentic version of myself.
 I'm learning to see my imbalances and quirks as strengths, as I blaze a trail for therapists in women's health and entrepreneurship.

 And I'd love for you to join me on this journey!